-- Handwashing: All students and staff will have access to hand washing prior to breakfast and lunch.
-Frequent opportunities for hand washing will be provided throughout the school day.
-Hand washing will be supplemented with the use of hand sanitizer. - Equipment: Equipment includes materials such as school supplies (scissors, glue sticks, crayons, markers, etc.), PE equipment, science lab supplies, etc. - Sharing of supplies will be restricted whenever possible.
-Any shared equipment will be cleaned and sanitized between users. - Events: Off-site field trips and events requiring visitors or volunteers have been cancelled. - In-school events will be modified to follow cohorting and social-distancing guidance. - Building use by outside groups will not be allowed. - Athletic events and practices will adhere to OSAA guidelines.
+- Handwashing: Frequent opportunities for hand washing will be provided throughout the school day.
+Hand washing will be supplemented with the use of hand sanitizer. - Equipment: Equipment includes materials such as school supplies (scissors, glue sticks, crayons, markers, etc.), PE equipment, science lab supplies, etc. Sharing of supplies will be restricted whenever possible.
+Any shared equipment will be cleaned and sanitized between users. - Events: Off-site field trips and events requiring visitors or volunteers have been cancelled. - o In-school events will be modified to follow cohorting and social-distancing guidance. - O Building use by outside groups will not be allowed. - Athletic events and practices will adhere to OSAA guidelines. - Transitions/Hallways: Hallway transitions will be staggered to avoid heavy traffic times.
+Hallways will be marked to illustrate appropriate social distancing. - $\verb|O Buildings will stagger transitions by cohort groups to reduce potential contact between cohorts. \\$ - Student cohorts will remain in their assigned classroom and will only transition with an adult (when possible). - Restrooms assigned based on cohorts rooms.
+Visual reminders will be in all restrooms to encourage hygienic practices. - Handwashing techniques - Covering coughs/sneezes - o Facial coverings - o COVID-19

-Transitions/Hallways:

-- Hallway transitions will be staggered to avoid heavy traffic times.
-Hallways will be marked to illustrate appropriate social distancing. - Buildings will stagger transitions by cohort groups to reduce potential contact between cohorts. - Student cohorts will remain in their assigned classroom and will only transition with an adult (when possible). - Restrooms assigned based on cohorts rooms.
-Visual reminders will be in all restrooms to encourage hygienic practices. - Handwashing techniques - Covering coughs/sneezes - Facial coverings - COVID-19

-Personal Property:

-- Students will not use lockers to store personal property.
-All personal property brought to school will be carried by the student throughout the school day in their backpack/bag. - During Limited Person Instruction, students will be limited to bringing only those personal items that directly support instruction, these will be communicated by the teacher.
+Personal Property: Students will not use lockers to store personal property.
+All personal property brought to school will be carried by the student throughout the school day in their backpack/bag.

+During Limited Person Instruction or in person instruction, students will be limited to bringing only those personal items that directly support instruction, these will be communicated by the teacher.

-2e.
+Requirements for 2e.
 ARRIVAL AND DISMISSAL

 - Physical distancing, stable cohorts, square footage, and cleaning requirements must be maintained during arrival and dismissal procedures. - Create schedule(s) and communicate staggered arrival and/or dismissal times. - Assign students or cohorts to an entrance; assign staff member(s) to conduct visual screenings (see section 1f of the Ready Schools, Safe Learners guidance). - Ensure accurate sign-in/sign-out protocols to help facilitate contact tracing by the LPHA.
 Sign-in procedures are not a replacement for entrance and screening requirements.
-Students entering school after arrival times must be screened for the primary symptoms of concern.
+Students entering school after arrival times must be screened for the primary symptoms of concern. - o Eliminate shared pen and paper sign-in/sign-out sheets. - o Ensure hand sanitizer is available if signing children in or out on an electronic device. - Ensure alcohol-based hand sanitizer (with 60-95% alcohol) dispensers are easily accessible near all entry doors and other high-traffic areas.
+Establish and clearly communicate procedures for keeping caregiver drop-off/pick-up as brief as possible.